|

 of Nashville friends hang out at Starbucks.
 At college,

 we hung out at common grounds, the campus coffee shop.
+There's

 a formula here.
 People crave chaotic community.
 They